Work etiquette: Communication and healthy work relationships

-Using Technology
+Using technology

 Technology also is an important and emerging resource the workplace.
 However, since it is a more recent development in the workplace, not many rules have been implemented regarding its limits.
 In terms of cell phones, it is up to the company to regulate cell phone usage.
 However, in certain professions like construction, it is against Occupational Safety and Health Administration (OSHA) regulations to "engage in any practice or activity that diverts his/her attention while actually engaged in operating the equipment, such as the use of cellular phones" and using it could lead to suspension or termination.

 In terms of other technology, such as computers, online etiquette is just as vital to maintaining healthy relationships and professionalism.
 It is important to make sure when writing emails, memos, or using any form of communication that isn't face-to-face to be clear and concise so there will be no confusion between coworkers.
 However, many workplaces consider it unsuitable for the workplace to use technology at work in order to use social media platforms or play games.
 Many employers use disciplinary action to prevent employees from using technology inappropriately.
 Inappropriate use of technology can be but is not limited to, blogging, instant messaging (IM), using your email for anything not work related, or texting.

-Furthermore, despite disciplinary action for using technology inappropriately in the workplace, many are still spending their work time trolling on the web, significantly affecting work motivation, work focus, and even in-person interactions.
-Additionally, Globalization, technology, and the constant 24/7 connection is affecting work structures (Stajkovic, 2018).
-This especially influences millennials, having grown up in the age of technology and the smart phone.
-Millennials, always “plugged in,” have become addicted to technology, checking their phones on average 43 times a day (Entrepreneur, 2014).